 19. Hearing Decision-maker Composition

-Moravian College will designate a three-member panel of Decision-makers from the Pool, at the discretion of the Title IX Coordinator.
-The panel will typically include one Civil Rights Investigator (Chair), one College faculty member, and one College staff member, but composition may vary at the discretion of the Title IX Coordinator.
+Moravian University will designate a three-member panel of Decision-makers from the Pool, at the discretion of the Title IX Coordinator.
+The panel will typically include one Civil Rights Investigator (Chair), one University faculty member, and one University staff member, but composition may vary at the discretion of the Title IX Coordinator.
 The Title IX Coordinator may also elect to have an alternate from the Pool sit in throughout the hearing process in the event that a substitute is needed for any reason.

 The Decision-makers will not have had any previous involvement with the complaint, and those who have served as Investigators for the complaint will act as witnesses in the hearing.
 Those who are serving as Advisors for any party may not serve also as Decision-makers for the same complaint.
 Likewise, the Title IX Coordinator may not serve as a Decision-maker, but may facilitate the hearing process.
 The hearing will convene at a time determined by the Title IX Coordinator, in consultation with the Decision-makers.